 When do you feel most alive?
 Is it when your heart gets stuck in your throat, when you accomplish a difficult task, or when you reach the perfect flow state?
 Is it when you laugh so hard you give yourself hiccups, or when the landscape is so beautiful it takes your breath away?
 Maybe it’s when you’re in love, travel to exotic locations, or dance in the rain.

-Ten years ago I created a new end of year tradition.
-In addition to setting New Year’s resolutions I ask myself one very important question each December:
+Ten years ago, I created a new end-of-year tradition.
+In addition to setting New Year’s resolutions, I ask myself one very important question: What Makes You Feel Most Alive?

-I close my eyes and try to picture that magical event in my mind.
-I ask myself:
+I picture that magical event in my mind.
+Then ask:

 - Where was I?

 Some years it isn’t easy to narrow down the events into one specific moment.
 This year I had a ridiculous number of moments to choose from, but one in particular stuck out in my mind.

 I eyed the water slides over and over again.
 They loomed high in the sky, past the kiddie pools and lazy river—a series of weaving tubes in bright green, blue, orange, and yellow.

 I’d ridden on a few earlier in the day, but not the tallest ones or the ones with the steepest vertical drops.
 “It’s not so scary,” my brother said, but that didn’t stop my heart from racing.

 “I have to go,” I told myself.
 The park was closing in fifteen minutes, and I was running out of time to gather my courage.
 I marched across the pavement and climbed the nine-story high metal platform straight to the top.